nidhidew/mern-stack-tutorial/README.md

 - then test/try those request
 - for testing those endpoints we will use postman and start the mongodb website to active the ip address
 - now one by one use those endpoints

+## Chapter 5

+- in this we are going to create react project which is frontend part